Information for Candidates

 All candidates (including acclaimed or withdrawn candidates) are required to file a financial statement using the prescribed form.
 It is good practice for campaigns to review the Financial Statement form (Simple PDF) prior to incurring any contributions or expenses, and arrange their accounts, spreadsheets, and ledgers according to the various categories that are required to be reported on the form.

 Candidates, whose campaign contributions and total expenses exceed $10,000, are required to file an auditor's report with their financial statement that has been prepared by an auditor licenced under the Public Accounting Act.
-Financial statements are due in the Clerk's Office at City Hall (26 Francis Street in Lindsay) between May 27, 2025 and 2pm on June 24, 2025.

-There is a 30 day grace period for late filings of Financial Statements until July 24, 2025 at 2pm, however there is a late filing fee of $500.
+There is a 30 day grace period for late filings of Financial Statements until April 29, 2027 at 2:00pm, however there is a late filing fee of $500.
 The $500 late filing fee is the property of the municipality.

 Assistance